BeckmannundPartnerCONSULT/DocumentationTree/other_versions/reflexiveDocTree/readme_reflexiveDocTree.txt

 This image file is needed to load the first image of reflexive_documentation_tree_with_images.lua.

+7.1.1 reflexive_html_with_tree_do_comments.lua

+This script contains the business concept for the Lua scripts for interactive dynamic tables of contents and auxiliary programms.

+7.1.2 reflexive_html_with_tree_do_comments.html

+This html file contains the business concept for the Lua scripts for interactive dynamic tables of contents and auxiliary programms.

 7. reflexive_documentation_tree_search.lua

 This script contains a graphical user interface with a text field for copy and paste out of internet sites like duckduckgo.com.
 The found webpage adresses are sorted in a tree driven by a text in the tree as child node of Suche.